emmastrand/EmmaStrand_Notebook/_posts/2019-10-24-Total-Antioxidant-Capacity-Protocol.md

 **Sample Preparation**
 1. Sonicate or homogenize tissue sample on cold PBS.
 2. Centrifuge at 10,000 xg for 10 minutes at 4&deg;C.
 3. Aliquot the supernatant for storage at -80&deg;C, protein determination, and subsequent TAC assay.
+Use this supernatant for the total protein protocol.

 **Uric Acid Standard Curve Preparation**
 1. Add 10 mg of the Uric Acid powder to 1 mL of 1N NaOH (10 mg/mL ratio) to create a 60 nM Uric Acid standard.